-Price is a big consideration when choosing a paint brand and there is no doubt that some artist’s grade oil paints are pretty darned expensive.
-However, there are ways you can buy some decent paints without breaking the bank.
+Price is a big consideration when choosing a paint brand; undoubtedly, some artist’s grade oil paints are pretty darned expensive.
+However, you can buy some decent paints without breaking the bank.

-In the following section, I recommend 8 basic colors that I use and half of the oil paints on this list a relatively inexpensive.
+In the following section, I recommend eight basic colors that I use, and half of the oil paints on this list are relatively inexpensive.

-One last thing when choosing an oil paint brand is to just stick to one brand rather than having a load of oil paints from several different brands.
-When you use one brand of paint you know that they are all going to combine well with each other when you use them.
+One last thing when choosing an oil paint brand is to stick to one brand rather than having a load of oil paints from several different brands.
+When you use one brand of paint, you know that they will all combine well with each other.